Back Home Next

 How are glass beads made?

 Pressed beads.
 To be honest, I'm not sure how pressed beads are made.
 I believe that the molten glass is drawn into strips and then a stamper stamps out the beads (thus the term "pressed" beads).
 After a bead is made, it may be faceted (cut by machine) and then fire-polished (drawn through high heat to make the surface shiny).
 I believe that non-faceted beads are also fire-polished, but I'm not sure.
 If the bead is coated, the coating may be fire-polished to bond it to the glass.
-As for the holes, I believe they are part of the mold (the holes in Czech beads are clearly not drilled, so they must be part of the mold).
-Possibly there is a a mandrel (a metal rod) running through the strip of molten glass before it is stamped, and the space that the mandrel occupies becomes the hole – but that is just a guess on my part.
+As for the holes, I have heard that a needle shoots into the bead at the time that it is pressed.

 Lampwork beads.
 Lampwork beads are made individually.
 The artisan creates a bead over an open flame (such as a propane torch) by melting rods of colored glass onto a mandrel (a thin metal rod).
 Once the basic bead is created, it can be decorated with glass of different colors, which are melted onto the surface.
 The bead must then be annealed (baked in a kiln) to remove any residual tension so it won't crack.
 When the mandrel is removed, the space that it occupied becomes the hole.